Chapter Two

 Fable approached cautiously.
 Her parents' car was still in the driveway.
 Fable slipped past it and pushed open the door, careful not to let the hinges squeak.
 Inside, it was even darker, and the lights weren’t working.

 Her phone lay abandoned on the small dining table, its purple sparkling case glittering in the dim light.
-Fable quickly crossed the room, retrieving it.
+Fable quickly crossed the room and retrieved it.
 As she slipped it into her pocket, her eyes caught another glint in the darkened room.

 Her heart pounded in her ears.